pchrapka/phasereset/README.md

 Two options:

-1. Use the bash script
+1. Use the setup script
     ```
     sh setup.sh
     ```